HatAndBread/s2pd/README.md

 }); // passing a truthy value as the second arguement in jump method will disable "double jumps", i.e. sprite won't be able to jump again until the jump is complete.
 ```

-Here's what we have.
+<a href="https://suspicious-franklin-91075b.netlify.app/">Here's what we have</a>.
 Not bad!
 But a little boring.
-Let's gameify our game.
-Let's make a flying circle that will destroy our sprite if they collide.
+Let's make our game more game-like.
+We need some kind of obstacle...🤔 Let's make a flying circle that will destroy our sprite when they collide.

 ```javascript
 const evilCircle = new s.Circle(s.getRandomColor(), -30, s.randomBetween(-10, s.height), s.randomBetween(20, 30))